music-fsl-zsl/tutorial/book/fsl-example/music_fsl/README.md

 ## PyTorch Example

-This repository contains an example implementation of few-shot learning for music information retrieval using PyTorch.
+This repository contains an example implementation of few-shot learning for musical instrument classification using PyTorch.
 The code in this repository demonstrates how to train a prototypical network for few-shot learning on a small dataset of musical instrument sounds.

 All of the code in this repository is accompanied by a tutorial that can be found [here](https://music-fsl-zsl.github.io/tutorial/fsl-example/intro.html).